AaronPemberton/Telegram-Referral-Bot/README.md

 Follow the prompts to create a new bot.

-Once the bot is created, set the bot to allow groups and to turn off group privacy.
+Once the bot is created, set the bot to allow groups and to turn off group privacy:

 	@BotFather /mybots > Bot Settings > Allow Groups? > Turn groups on

 	@BotFather /mybots > Bot Settings > Group Privacy > Turn off

-Setup any user visible bot commands.
+Setup any user visible bot commands:

 	@BotFather /mybots > Edit Bot > Edit Commands > command - description